 T. J. Houshmandzadeh calls out Bengals culture during his time with the team

+T. J. Houshmandzadeh blasts Bengals culture during his time with the team

 These days, the culture within the Cincinnati Bengals organization is pretty good.
 The team has an established owner, a well-respected head coach, a star quarterback and a plethora of other talented players at key positions.
 The team has made two AFC Championship games and one Super Bowl in the last half decade, and the expectations are high again heading into the 2024 NFL season.